marigold-dev/deku/deku-p/src/benchmarking/ADR.md

 The main goal, is to have some data around `Yojson` VS `Data_encoding`, and also between `Data_encoding.Json` and `Data_encoding.Binary`.

-We haven't tested all the record types we defined in Deku, but only the record types, managed by the HTTP API, and which will be called a lot:
+We haven't tested all the record types we defined in Deku, but only the record types managed by the HTTP API, and which will be called a lot:

 - `/level`: a basic JSON like `{"level":"30"}` but it is called by the toolkit each time we want to submit an operation.
-- `/encode-operation`: basically, adding the `0x80` prefix for Deku operations, to your submitted operation translated into hexadecimal.
+- `/encode-operation`: basically, adding the `0x80` prefix for Deku operations, to the operation you want to submit, then returns its hexadecimal value.
 - `/operations`: finally submit the operation to Deku

 ## /level